Yes, let's "slow down" social media

 Sacha Baron Cohen recently attacked Facebook and other social media platforms for “enabling the proliferation of hate speech and misinformation”.

 Among other things, Baron Cohen asked Facebook, to “start factchecking political ads before you run them, stop micro-targeted lies immediately, and when the ads are false, give back the money and don’t publish them.”.

-I have already signalled that others have convincingly explained that such a fact checking why this is totally unfeasible, and that much simpler solutions are available.
+I have already signalled that others have convincingly explained that such a fact checking is totally unfeasible, and that much simpler solutions are available.
 This post, however, is only to comment one specific proposal by Baron Cohen, and an attack it recceived.